Anabolic steroids

 - build lean muscle

-Young men and women who are worried about their body image may take anabolic steroids because the drugs can help to reduce body fat.
+Young people who are worried about their body image may choose to take anabolic steroids to reduce body fat.

 What are the side effects of anabolic steroids?